lubuntu-team/manual/source/3/3.1/3.1.1/fcitx.rst

 How to launch
 -------------
-To launch the fcitx applet from the menu :menuselection:`system tools --> fcitx` with icon with a penguin with a paintbrush.
+To launch the fcitx applet from the menu :menuselection:`System tools --> Fcitx` with icon with a penguin with a paintbrush.
 If you wish to run the applet from the command line run

 .. code::